robatwilliams/hills-api/docs/tech-database.md

 ### Benefits for different use cases

 Auto-sleep isn't something you'd enable on an important web API due to the slow resumption time (30-60 seconds); for web APIs the real benefits are auto-scaling and no instances to manage.
 Auto-pause is more a benefit for infrequently-used databases.
+And Data API is a benefit for both in serverless applications.

 ### Data API

-The [Data API](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/data-api.html) allows the database to accessed without a persistent connection, making it suitable for short-lived consumers such as lambdas.
+The [Data API](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/data-api.html) allows Aurora Serverless databases to accessed without a persistent connection, making it suitable for short-lived consumers such as lambdas.
 It also removes the need for a Virtual Private Cloud for the lambdas, eliminating overhead and configuration hassle.

 It's currently only available in some regions.
 It can be enabled via the console/CLI; CloudFormation doesn't currently support doing so.